Loading...

 Portion Control

-Limit the portion size of Kung Pao Chicken to help manage the impact on your blood sugar levels.
-Eating smaller amounts can prevent a significant spike.
+Limit the portion size of Kung Pao Chicken to reduce carbohydrate intake and manage blood sugar levels.

-Add healthy fats such as avocado or nuts (like almonds or walnuts) to your meal to further slow the digestion process.
+Add healthy fats such as avocado slices or a handful of nuts (almonds, walnuts) to your meal to help slow digestion and absorption.

 Mindful Eating